Continuous Learning for Android Malware Detection: Background and Related Work

 \paragraph{Contrastive Learning.} Contrastive learning is a type of self-supervised learning method that does not require labels for individual inputs.
 The only information required is similar and dissimilar pairs of samples, i.e., the positive pairs and negative pairs.
 In image applications, we can use data augmentation over each input image to generate positive pairs, and consider the rest as negative pairs.
+Unsupervised contrastive learning has been proposed for OOD detection~\cite{winkens2020contrastive} in the image domain, but it requires data augmentation techniques that are not available for malware detection.
 In this paper, we use supervised contrastive learning~\cite{khosla2020supervised,yang2021cade}, where information about positive and negative pairs come from ground truth malware family and benign labels.
 We are inspired by the promising results from CADE~\cite{yang2021cade} on using supervised contrastive learning to detect drifted samples in Android malware datasets.
 However, CADE did not experiment with real-world distributions of benign apps.
 We find that when the majority of data is benign, CADE struggles to detect new malware families as drifted samples.
 Our new hierarchical contrastive learning scheme can mitigate the class imbalance issue.

 Common contrastive learning loss functions include distance-based loss for pairs~\cite{hadsell2006dimensionality,yang2021cade}, triplet loss~\cite{schroff2015facenet}, and normalized cross-entropy loss~\cite{chen2020simple,he2020momentum}.
 We build on these ideas to design our loss function for hierarchical contrastive learning.
 Hierarchical contrastive learning in the image domain combines clustering with contrastive learning.
 Related papers contrast between cluster assignments~\cite{caron2020unsupervised,doersch2015unsupervised}, contrast between sample and different cluster centroids~\cite{li2020prototypical,wang2021unsupervised}, or select negative samples with probability proportional to dissimilarity of clusters~\cite{guo2022hcsc}.
 In comparison, our method does not require any clustering procedure.
+The novelty of our work is that we show evidence about what techniques are effective for malware classification, and we improve significantly on past work in this space.
+Also, our pseudo loss (Section~\ref{sec:pseudo-loss}), used for uncertainty estimation and sample selection, has not appeared in any prior work.
+Prior work for uncertainty estimation focuses on classification.
+Our scheme is the first we are aware of for measuring the uncertainty in contrastively learned encoders.

 \paragraph{Continous Learning in Malware Detection.}